benmarwick/bookdown-ort/README.md

 This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+It has been modified to include some elements of the [Open Review Toolkit](http://www.openreviewtoolkit.org/)